210222-reston-java-msa/demos/week6/README.md

 mkdir snakedocker
 cd snakedocker

-# Use the nano command to open up a text editor,
+# Use the nano command to open up a text editor
 nano Dockerfile

 # The following commands go inside your Dockerfile